Skip to content

 Symptoms of Breast Cancer

 If breast cancer is detected and diagnosed early on, the likelihood of recovery is very high[6][7].
-That’s why it’s essential for women to check their breasts regularly, to know the symptoms and to have any changes examined by a doctor.
+That’s why it’s essential for women to check their breasts regularly, to know the symptoms, know their personal and family’s medical history and to have any changes examined by a doctor.

 The first symptom most women notice is a lump or thickened area of tissue on the breast.
 Most breast lumps are not cancerous, but they should always be checked and cleared by a doctor.